Crisp and Co. Banner Image

 Tenants in Common – As Tenants in Common, both parties have a share in the property.
 Both can sell this share should they want to move out, and should you die the share would pass on to the person specified in your Will as opposed to automatically being transferred to the other owner.

-If you aren’t sure which one suits your needs as a couple, speak to our specialist cohabitation solicitors for guidance and advice.
+If you aren’t sure which one suits your needs as a couple, speak to our specialist cohabitation agreement solicitors for guidance and advice.

 Cohabitation Dispute Resolution

-Where there are disputes over any aspect of cohabiting, either during your relationship or if your relationship ends, we can help you quickly and effectively resolve these issues, saving you time, money and stress.
+Where there are disputes over any aspect of cohabiting, either during your relationship or if your relationship ends, we can help you to quickly and effectively resolve these issues, saving you time, money and stress.

 Our family law solicitors specialise in Alternative Dispute Resolution (ADR) including mediation and collaborative law.
 These techniques are designed to allow couples in dispute to avoid the need to go to court to achieve a resolution.